 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

 The average hourly wind speed in Oswego experiences significant seasonal variation over the course of the year.

 The windier part of the year lasts for 7.7 months, from October 5 to May 28, with average wind speeds of more than 10.0 miles per hour.
-The windiest day of the year is March 24, with an average hourly wind speed of 12.5 miles per hour.
+The windiest month of the year in Oswego is March, with an average hourly wind speed of 12.3 miles per hour.

 The calmer time of year lasts for 4.3 months, from May 28 to October 5.
-The calmest day of the year is August 3, with an average hourly wind speed of 7.5 miles per hour.
+The calmest month of the year in Oswego is August, with an average hourly wind speed of 7.7 miles per hour.

 The predominant average hourly wind direction in Oswego varies throughout the year.

 The wind is most often from the north for 1.0 months, from March 6 to April 7, with a peak percentage of 29% on March 8.
 The wind is most often from the south for 3.2 months, from April 7 to July 14 and for 4.0 months, from July 17 to November 16, with a peak percentage of 37% on September 7.
 The wind is most often from the west for 3.0 days, from July 14 to July 17 and for 3.7 months, from November 16 to March 6, with a peak percentage of 31% on July 14.

 Wind Direction in Oswego

 Oswego is located near a large body of water (e.g., ocean, sea, or large lake).
 This section reports on the wide-area average surface temperature of that water.